PREMIER LEAGUE FOOTBALL PLAYER EDEN WASHINGTON OPENS UP ABOUT FINDING SUCCESS IN AN MALE-DOMINATED FIELD.

 (The interview continues further below)

 Eden has worked hard to get where she is now and continues to push herself each day to reach her full potential.
-We asked her on her advice to young girls who have the same career aspiration like hers.
+We asked her for her advice to young girls who have the same career aspiration like hers.
 Here’s what she had to say:

 “The best advice that I could ever give to any young girl with similar career aspiration like mine is – No matter how big your dream is or what people say, you have to keep working towards that dream.
 If it’s something you really want and you are willing to work for it, it will all work out.
 Life is one big roller coaster and in order to see what the future holds, you just have to keep holding on.”